1970 visit by Richard Nixon to the Lincoln Memorial: Aftermath

 From left; H.R.
 Haldeman, Dwight Chapin, John D. Ehrlichman, and Nixon in the Oval Office in 1970.
 Haldeman and Chapin accompanied Nixon on his visit to the Lincoln Memorial.

 In 2011 the Nixon Presidential Library and Museum released a series of presidential dictabelt recordings, of which five featured Nixon dictating his recollections of his visit to the Lincoln Memorial in a memo to Haldeman.
-On the memo Nixon instructs his recollections to be shared "on a very limited basis" to close aides.
+In the memo Nixon instructs his recollections to be shared "on a very limited basis" to close aides.
 Writer Tom McNichol described the memo as an attempt at damage control as early press reports of the visit had described an "exhausted and overwrought president engaging students in nonsensical banter".
 Nixon said that "Even when I'm tired, I do not talk about nonsensical things" and defended the dialogue as his attempt "to lift them a bit out of the miserable intellectual wasteland in which they now wander".

 Writing in The Atlantic in 2011, Tom McNichol wrote:

 "None of the students at the Lincoln Memorial remember Nixon's behavior the way Nixon does.
 More tellingly, none of his loyal aides remember it Nixon's way either." [...]
 "Listening to Nixon describe his bizarre sojourn to the Lincoln Memorial is to hear a man who's already sold himself on an alternate version of reality.
 Having convinced himself of his version of the facts, all that remains is for him to win over the rest of the world."

 Following the visit, Haldeman would write in his diary that he was "concerned about his condition" and concluded that the event had been "the weirdest day so far".
 Haldeman wrote that "he has had very little sleep for a long time and his judgment, temper, and mood suffer badly as a result....there's a long way to go, and he's in no condition to weather it."

 Krogh felt that the impromptu visit was a "very significant and major effort to reach out".
 Nixon later expressed the view that those in the anti-war movement were the pawns of foreign communists.
 After the student protests, Nixon asked Haldeman to consider the Huston Plan, which would have used illegal procedures to gather information on the leaders of the anti-war movement.
 Only the resistance of J. Edgar Hoover stopped the plan.